 Weebly for SEO

 Beyond these standard features, Weebly lacks the features and extensions to help you optimize your content as you write.
 The ten SEO apps in its marketplace are pricey and have only been given average ratings.
-That means that though Weebly offers a comprehensive step-by-step guide for making your site SEO friendly, most of the optimization process will fall to you.
+Though Weebly offers a comprehensive step-by-step guide for making your site SEO friendly, most of the optimization process will fall to you.

-That’s why Weebly is better for users who already have experience and knowledge of SEO best practices.
+Weebly is better for users with experience and knowledge of SEO best practices.

 WordPress for SEO